ubaldot/defrecs/README.md

 # Nice but... how to use it?

+Everything looks very complex, but in reality it is not.
-Good question.
-Copy any example and modify it at your will.
+The best is to directly look at the examples and modify them at your will.

 Here are some general guidelines: